-The Elsevier Foundation is calling for nominations of hardworking science-inclined women from Africa and other developing countries.
+Through the OWSD Elsevier Foundation Awards, the Elsevier Foundation is calling for nominations of hardworking science-inclined women from Africa and other developing countries.

-Application Deadline: 1st September 2017
+PREVIOUS Application Deadline: 15th September 2022

-To be taken at (country): Boston, USA
+To be taken at (country): USA

 Nominations are invited from senior academics, including OWSD members, TWAS Fellows, ICTP visiting scientists and staff, national science academies, national research councils and heads of departments/universities both in developing and developed countries.

 - 2022 Awards: Climate action and the environment (SDG13, SDG14 or SDG15) – applications in 2021

 - 2023 Awards: Food Security, agricultural productivity and sustainable food production (SDG2) – applications in 2022